Logiqx/covid-stats/docs/nims-population/README.md

 ![img](img/pds-population.png)

-Note how the PDS contained of 73 million records at that time. for the 50 million people living in England, approximately 3 million in Wales, people from other countries, duplicates, deceased and persons who had emigrated.
+Note how the PDS contained of 73 million records at that time, for the 50 million people living in England, approximately 3 million in Wales, people from other countries, duplicates, deceased and persons who had emigrated.

 Additional information on the NHS Digital [website](https://digital.nhs.uk/developer/api-catalogue/personal-demographics-service-fhir#api-description__overview) is also pertinent: